MichaelBurge/michaelburge.github.io/_posts/2017-11-28-write-your-next-ethereum-contract-in-pyramid-scheme.markdown

 ### Procedures

 A Procedure Definition is a Variable Definition set to a Lambda.
-A Lambda creates a Compiled Procedure, which is a code pointer and an environment.
+A Lambda creates a __Compiled Procedure__, which is a code pointer and an environment.
 Compiled Procedures are entered by jumping to the code pointer, and exited by jumping to the `continue` register.

 Here is the simplest Procedure Definition:
 {% highlight scheme %}